kxdang/kiendang.me/content/blog/060-propofol/index.md

 She didn't mention that it also took his life when he <a href="https://www.health.harvard.edu/blog/propofol-the-drug-that-killed-michael-jackson-201111073772" target="_blank">overdosed</a> on it 😨.

 I wasn't sure if I felt comforted by the fact that I'm going to experience the "MJ" or that the pain was finally going away.
-A few moments later I was counting down from 10 and a doctor injecting a white viscous liquid through my second IV line.
+A few moments later, I'm counting down from 10 and a cold white viscous liquid starts running through my second IV line.

-Next thing I know, I wake up 40 minutes later which only felt like a few seconds of closing my eyes and wondered what happened?
-I felt like a character in a game going through a save and then loading back only to find out time has passed and I'm hooked up in this hospital bed.
-Just my luck!

 #<center>What is propofol?